AnyLog-co/documentation/blockchain commands.md

 blockchain get operator where SLA = 5 and location = CA bring ['operator']['ip'] ":" ['operator']['port'] seperator = " "
 </pre>

-The following examples retrieves all the databases which are in the JSON objects describing the tables:
+The following example retrieves all the databases which are in the JSON objects describing the tables:

 <pre>
 blockchain get table bring ['table']['dbms'] seperator = " "
 </pre>

-The following examples retrieves unique databases which are in the JSON objects describing the tables:
+The following example retrieves unique databases which are in the JSON objects describing the tables:

 <pre>
 blockchain get table bring.unique ['table']['dbms'] seperator = " "
 </pre>

-The following examples retrieves the most recent declaration of an operator supporting a database called lsl_demo:
+The following example retrieves the most recent declaration of an operator supporting a database called lsl_demo:

 <pre>
 blockchain get operator where dbms = lsl_demo bring.recent
 </pre>

-### Using - Show Commands
-The following show commands retrieve data from the blockchain:
-* ```show servers for dbms [dbms name]``` - retrieve the IPs and Ports of the database servers hosting tables for the named database.
-* ```show servers for dbms [dbms name] and [table name]``` - retrieve the IPs and Ports of the database servers hosting the named table.
-* ```show tables for dbms [dbms name]``` - retrieve the names of the tables that are assigned to the named database.

-### Retrieve blockchain data from the local database

-Retrieve blockchain data from the local database on the AnyLog command line can be done using SQL.
-Example: ```sql blockchain text "select * from ledger"```